ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Add Authentication with MFA to Your NestJS Application - <a href="https://medium.com/@murtaza_43731/add-authentication-with-mfa-to-your-nestjs-application-185ee022d0fe?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js 16 Roadmap : DAY 5/30 — Image, Link, Metadata & SEO Optimization - <a href="https://medium.com/@shahzaibnawaz/next-js-16-roadmap-day-5-30-image-link-metadata-seo-optimization-23757c08f3c0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Murtaza Nooruddin`**
+✍️ **posted by `Shahzaib Nawaz`**

-<blockquote>Most guides on building a Node.js authentication system stop at “hash the password and return a JWT.”
-Real applications need email…
+<blockquote>Welcome to Day 5!
+Today you’ll master Next.js’s built-in optimization features that make your app faster, more accessible, and search…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Your Backend Went to Sleep — And So Did Your Interview Opportunity - <a href="https://medium.com/@jayanththalla33/your-backend-went-to-sleep-and-so-did-your-interview-opportunity-6e06e16b2e86?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built a Full-Stack E-Commerce App From Scratch .
+Here’s Everything I Learned - <a href="https://medium.com/@akildikshan01/i-built-a-full-stack-e-commerce-app-from-scratch-heres-everything-i-learned-c9ba680dfeb9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jayanth`**
+✍️ **posted by `Akil Dikshan`**

-<blockquote>“During an interview, I was asked to open my deployed project… and it just kept loading.” 😶
+<blockquote>A honest account of building ElectroMart a production-ready electronics store with React, Node.js, MongoDB, Clerk, Cloudflare R2, and…
 Continue reading on Medium »</blockquote>

-<h3>3. how I made my own backend library (like Express, Hono.js) in Bun ? - <a href="https://exvillager.medium.com/how-i-made-my-own-backend-library-like-express-hono-js-in-bun-3ece23daaf55?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3.
+GreenOps: Measuring the Carbon Footprint of Your Kubernetes Cluster - <a href="https://medium.com/@kaklotarrahul79/greenops-measuring-the-carbon-footprint-of-your-kubernetes-cluster-acb85fcdf513?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `pradeep kumar`**
+✍️ **posted by `Rahul Kaklotar`**

-<blockquote>So, it was around June or July 2024, and I was making the same boring API in Express.
-I was wondering how the fu*k these things even work…
+<blockquote>In the modern cloud-native ecosystem, Kubernetes has become the standard for orchestration.
+However, with its ability to scale…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Node Shutdown: 11 Checks That Save In-Flight Requests - <a href="https://medium.com/@jickpatel611/node-shutdown-11-checks-that-save-in-flight-requests-79fc23dffee4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Beyond ‘It Works’: Building a Secure Node.js Cloud Architecture on Azure  - <a href="https://medium.com/@swaroopa.gajali06/beyond-it-works-building-a-secure-node-js-cloud-architecture-on-azure-a97a3e2c5e46?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vectorlane`**
+✍️ **posted by `Swaroopa Gajali`**

-<blockquote>A practical shutdown checklist for Node services so deploys, autoscaling, and crashes don’t cut active users mid-request.
+<blockquote>When deploying web applications to the cloud, many developers start with the simplest architecture: a virtual machine connected to a…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Worker Threads Didn’t Make Node Faster — Scheduling Did - <a href="https://medium.com/@1nick1patel1/worker-threads-didnt-make-node-faster-scheduling-did-3e935c79cefb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Meeting you where you are at: Gemini CLI on AWS CloudShell - <a href="https://aws.plainenglish.io/meeting-you-where-you-are-at-gemini-cli-on-aws-cloudshell-4b95bf379a26?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Velorum`**
+✍️ **posted by `xbill`**

-<blockquote>Eight throughput-killing scheduling surprises (and the fixes) for Node.js worker threads in real production pipelines.
+<blockquote>This article covers installing and Running Gemini CLI cross-cloud.
+The Amazon Cloud Shell provides a basic Linux environment that can…
-Continue reading on Medium »</blockquote>
+Continue reading on AWS in Plain English »</blockquote>

 <h3>6.
-N-API Addons Break in 8 Sneaky Ways on Node Upgrades - <a href="https://medium.com/@Quaxel/n-api-addons-break-in-8-sneaky-ways-on-node-upgrades-b7419a289179?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Debugging a 400 Error in Sign in with Apple Token Exchange - <a href="https://medium.com/@devjunmin/debugging-a-400-error-in-sign-in-with-apple-token-exchange-532cc72a68b9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Quaxel`**
+✍️ **posted by `Junmin Lee`**

-<blockquote>A practical survival guide for native addon maintainers: what actually breaks across Node versions, how to spot it early, and how to ship…
+<blockquote>Today, I submitted a new build of my app to App Store Connect.
 Continue reading on Medium »</blockquote>

 <h3>7.
-V8 Snapshots: 7 Startup Wins Bundlers Quietly Kill - <a href="https://medium.com/@ThinkingLoop/v8-snapshots-7-startup-wins-bundlers-quietly-kill-5f5a2a23da14?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+WebRTC Architecture Deep Dive — From Theory to a Working 1:1 Video App - <a href="https://awstip.com/webrtc-architecture-deep-dive-from-theory-to-a-working-1-1-video-app-223fbe827da6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thinking Loop`**

-<blockquote>Learn why your lightning-fast Node/V8 startup gains vanish after bundling — and how to keep cold starts low without cargo-culting build…
-Continue reading on Medium »</blockquote>

-<h3>8.
-Node Streams Under Load: 8 Teardown Bugs That Leak Sockets - <a href="https://medium.com/@Nexumo_/node-streams-under-load-8-teardown-bugs-that-leak-sockets-f608a23e1ba9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nexumo`**
+✍️ **posted by `Dheeraj Prakash S`**

-<blockquote>Learn the teardown mistakes that silently keep connections open in production — and the stream patterns that shut them down cleanly under…
+<blockquote>Imagine you’re building a video conferencing app.
-Continue reading on Medium »</blockquote>
+Continue reading on AWS Tip »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-AI Everywhere in 2026: How Huawei, Apple, and NVIDIA are Reshaping Tech - <a href="https://medium.com/@muhvarriel/ai-everywhere-in-2026-how-huawei-apple-and-nvidia-are-reshaping-tech-7133d77e5cc0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Learned These 6 Things From Having a Medium Publication - <a href="https://medium.com/@chaunceybeacon/i-learned-these-6things-from-having-a-medium-publication-8e005667d812?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Varriel Nizar`**
+✍️ **posted by `J. Chauncey`**

-<blockquote>The Infrastructure Shift: AI-Native Networks and Next-Gen Processing
+<blockquote>I began my Medium account in July of 2025.
+I started my Medium publication a couple months ago.
+Since then, I thought that I knew…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Why Many Entrepreneurs Are Launching Their Own SMM Panels in 2026 - <a href="https://medium.com/@matrixkolokolo2000/why-many-entrepreneurs-are-launching-their-own-smm-panels-in-2026-507d2ff30875?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The CSS Reset Every Developer Should Know (But Most Don’t) - <a href="https://medium.com/@mukeshkumarmehra76/the-css-reset-every-developer-should-know-but-most-dont-38dfccb5569d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Matrixkolokolo`**
+✍️ **posted by `Mukesh Kumar Mehra`**

-<blockquote>A practical look at the system behind SMM panels, the real technical challenges, and a safer way to launch with branding flexibility.
+<blockquote>Browser defaults are a 1996 mistake.
+Here’s the one file that fixes everything — and why the entire industry uses it.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Panduan Komprehensif Penggunaan CrootJS untuk Manipulasi DOM Berbasis ES Module - <a href="https://medium.com/@affifahputrideza20/panduan-komprehensif-penggunaan-crootjs-untuk-manipulasi-dom-berbasis-es-module-19a46e84f606?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript Closures Explained with Simple Examples - <a href="https://medium.com/@sunil17bbmp/javascript-closures-explained-with-simple-examples-a875bc9ddb8c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Affifahputrideza`**
+✍️ **posted by `Code With Sunil | Code Smarter, not harder`**

-<blockquote>Tutorial dari konsep dasar hingga studi kasus manipulasi DOM dengan JavaScript modular.
+<blockquote>A beginner-friendly guide to understanding closures in JavaScript
 Continue reading on Medium »</blockquote>

 <h3>4.
-El error de 3 segundos: Por qué las Pymes en Chile pierden clientes antes de que cargue su web - <a href="https://medium.com/@hojacero.cl/el-error-de-3-segundos-por-qu%C3%A9-las-pymes-en-chile-pierden-clientes-antes-de-que-cargue-su-web-d44fd2b16ae8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hojacero Cl`**

-<blockquote>En el ecosistema digital de Chile en 2026, la competencia ya no es solo por quién tiene el mejor producto, sino por quién ofrece la…
-Continue reading on Medium »</blockquote>

-<h3>5.
-7 Security Mistakes Developers Make (And How to Fix Them) - <a href="https://medium.com/@sunil17bbmp/7-security-mistakes-developers-make-and-how-to-fix-them-72345189ca3f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Code With Sunil | Code Smarter, not harder`**

-<blockquote>You don’t need to be a security expert to protect your app — just avoid these seven common mistakes.
-Continue reading on Medium »</blockquote>

-<h3>6.
-From localhost to Load Balancer: What Actually Happens When You Deploy - <a href="https://medium.com/@shanpigliao/from-localhost-to-load-balancer-what-actually-happens-when-you-deploy-4cafb69d7189?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+You Don’t Need a CS Degree to Build Your First Website, You Just Need a Prompt - <a href="https://caksaji.medium.com/you-dont-need-a-cs-degree-to-build-your-first-website-you-just-need-a-prompt-778bb48da60b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shanpig`**

-<blockquote>Cloud services almost automate and track everything on the cloud.
-But what is happening between my web app and cloud deployments?
-Continue reading on Medium »</blockquote>

-<h3>7.
-Why Performance Matters More Than Ever in Modern Web Apps - <a href="https://medium.com/@auxle2022/why-performance-matters-more-than-ever-in-modern-web-apps-2f927453b2f5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Auxle`**
+✍️ **posted by `Caksa Aji`**

-<blockquote>There was a time when “good enough” performance was acceptable.
+<blockquote>For a long time, the “coding world” felt like a gated community.
+You either spent four years studying data structures and algorithms, or…
 Continue reading on Medium »</blockquote>

 <br/>